surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/regime/hipaa/FII-SCF-IAC-0007-164-308a3iiB.author.prompt.md

 - **Control Question**: Have you implemented procedures to determine the access of an employee to EPHI is appropriate?
 (A)
 - **Internal ID**: FII-SCF-IAC-0007

-### Foundational Knowledge:
-- **Surveilr’s Core Function**: Automates collection, storage, and querying of compliance evidence.
-- **Machine Attestation**: Evidence that can be automatically validated.
-Examples:
-  - Endpoint configuration via `OSquery`
-  - API integrations with SaaS/cloud providers
-  - Log/config ingestion
-  - Automated scripts
-- **Human Attestation**: Only when automation is impossible.
-Must be specific and verifiable.
-Examples:
-  - Manager certifies access rights review quarterly
-  - Signed access request forms
-  - Physical inspection of access controls
-- Surveilr stores attestation artifacts (PDFs, forms, emails) and makes metadata (reviewer, date, outcome) queryable.

-### Required Policy Document Structure:
-- **Introduction** – concise purpose
+**Introduction**
+Provide a concise purpose of the policy related to determining access to EPHI.

-- **Policy Statement** – high-level declaration
+**Policy Statement**
+Include a high-level declaration regarding the implementation of access procedures for EPHI.

+**Scope**
-- **Scope** – what/who it applies to
+Define what/who the policy applies to, including all employees with access to EPHI.

-- **Responsibilities** – clear roles/duties
+**Responsibilities**
+Outline clear roles and duties associated with access determination.

-- **Evidence Collection Methods** – with subheadings per requirement:
+**Evidence Collection Methods**
-  - Explanation
+- **Explanation**
+  Describe the methods for collecting evidence regarding access procedures.

-  - Machine Attestation
+- **Machine Attestation**
+  Detail how machine attestation will be used, for example, using Surveilr to automate evidence collection.

-  - Human Attestation (if unavoidable)
+- **Human Attestation (if unavoidable)**
+  Specify instances where human attestation is required, providing examples of verifiable evidence.

-- **Verification Criteria**
+**Verification Criteria**
+Establish criteria to verify that access procedures are effective and appropriate.

-- **Exceptions**
+**Exceptions**
+List any exceptions to the policy and under what circumstances they may apply.

-- **References** (with `### _References_`)
+**References**

-### Attestation Guidance:
+Include relevant references with `### _References_`.

+**Attestation Guidance**
-- **Machine Attestation**: e.g., “Verify that user access levels are appropriate by ingesting access log data into Surveilr.”
+- **Machine Attestation**: e.g., “Verify access logs through API integrations with Surveilr to confirm appropriate employee access.”
-- **Human Attestation**: e.g., “HR must sign off on access permission changes and upload the signed document to Surveilr with metadata.”
+- **Human Attestation**: e.g., “HR must certify employee access reviews annually and upload documentation to Surveilr with metadata.”